Esha Oza

-Esha Rohit Oza (born 1 August 1998) is an Indian-born cricketer who plays for the United Arab Emirates national cricket team.
-In July 2018, she was named in the United Arab Emirates' squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
-She made her Women's Twenty20 International (WT20I) for the United Arab Emirates against the Netherlands in the World Twenty20 Qualifier on 7 July 2018.
+Esha Oza (born 8 January 1998) is an Indian-born cricketer who captains and plays for the United Arab Emirates national team.
+In July 2018, she was named in the UAE squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
+She made her Women's Twenty20 International (WT20I) debut for the UAE against the Netherlands in the World Twenty20 Qualifier on 7 July 2018.
 In July 2018, she was named in the ICC Women's Global Development Squad.